m3trik/Scripts_portable/docs/README.md

 * releasing the mouse over any of the buttons in those windows takes you to the corresponding sub-menu.

-* left mouse down: shows viewport navigation and camera settings.
+* left mouse down: shows camera navigation and settings.

 * middle mouse down: shows embedded app ui (ie. maya's outliner, or max's modifier stack).

-* double left mouseclick: produces last used orthographic view.
+* double right mouseclick: produces last used orthographic view.

-* double right mouseclick: produces last sub-menu.
+* double middle mouseclick: produces last sub-menu.

-* double middle mouseclick: repeats last command.
+* double left mouseclick: repeats last command.

-* dragging on an empty area of the widget moves the window and pins it open.
+* dragging the top area of the widget moves the window and pins it open.

 * mouse over buttons while window pinned to get a tooltip explanation of its function.